 Camille Desiré's father was Achille Carrié, the successful treasurer and director of an insurance company founded by his father in Paris.
 Achille's father (and mother) were from the South of France.
 They owned vineyards in the vicinity of Vergèze, near Nimes, which later they sold in order to move to Paris.
 These vineyards, research by Marc shows, later turned out to be the Perrier water site.

-Camille Desiré's mother was Fernande Joly, a school teacher who eventually became school director.
-She came from the north of France (possibly LiIle, near the Belgian border) together with 3 sisters (Henriette and Raizon, among them) and 2 brothers (Nestor, one of them).
-She may have ancestors from England or Canada.
+Camille Desiré's mother was Fernande Joly, a school teacher that eventually became school director.
+She came from the north of France (possibly Lille, near the Belgian border) together with 3 sisters (Henriette and Raizon, among them) and 2 brothers (Nestor, one of them).
+She may have ancestors from Canada, England, or Scotland.
 Fernande died at age 60.

 Born in Ales (Gard), France, on August 5, 1939, I (one of Marc's two sons, the other being Louis) emigrated to Venezuela, South America, in 1949, where I lived until 1959.
 Then, I emigrated to the United States and in time became a U.S. citizen, settling in Los Angeles.

 I got to meet both my father's mother and grandmother (Marie Louise and Louise Lafond) once, just the day before I left France, and only for a few minutes.
 I was 10 years old.
 Marie Louise was already near 60, her mother near 80.
 They both looked good, though - physically and spiritually!